-Juanita Elias is Associate Professor in International Political Economy.
+Juanita Elias is Reader in International Political Economy.
 She is the Director of Graduate Studies in PAIS.

 She was educated at the University of Manchester (BA (Hons) Politics and Modern History – first class) and the University of Warwick (MA International Political Economy; PhD Politics and International Studies).
 She joined PAIS from Griffith University, Brisbane, Australia, where she held an Australian Research Council Future Fellowship (2010-2013).
 Previously, she was employed as a Senior Lecturer in International Politics at the University of Adelaide, Australia (2005-9), as a Lecturer in International Relations at the University of Manchester (2003-2005), and as a research associate at the ESRC Centre for Business Relationships Accountability Sustainability and Society (BRASS) (2002-3).
 In 2006 she was a visiting research fellow at the Asia Research Institute (ARI) at the National University of Singapore.
 She is an Associate Fellow of the Indo-Pacific Governance Research Centre at Adelaide University.
 Juanita is an editor of the Rowman and Littlefield International book series Global Political Economies of Gender and Sexuality (with Nicola Smith and Adrienne Roberts), and serves on the editorial advisory board of the Review of International Studies.
 She has served as a Commissioner on the Political Studies Association of the UK Research Commission on the Crisis of Care in Austerity Britain which reported in November 2016.

 She has published her work in journals such as International Political Sociology, Economy and Society, Third World Quarterly, Review of International Political Economy, International Feminist Journal of Politics and The Pacific Review.
 She is the author of Fashioning Inequality: The Multinational Firm and Gendered Employment in a Globalising World (Ashgate 2004) and co-author of the textbook International Relations: The Basics (2007).
 She has also co-edirted the following books: The Global Political Economy of The Household in Asia ( with Samanthi J. Gunawardana, Palgrave MacMillan 2013), The Everyday Political Economy of Southeast Asia has recently been published by Cambridge University Press.
 With Adrienne Roberts, Juanita has edited the Edward Elgar Handbook of International Political Economy and Gender (forthcoming 2017).

 - International political economy